One feature of modern, relationship-selling is that we need to understand about peoples’ preferred buying behaviour if we are to sell to more of them.

 Some people need a lot of information and detail, for others a sheet of A4 with bullet points is all the information they need.

-Some buyers make purchases on impulse; others take their time and try to avoid risk.
+Some buyer types make purchases on impulse; other buyer types take their time and try to avoid risk.

-Some buyers are very loyal; others will automatically choose the cheapest option.
+Some buyer types are very loyal; other buyer types will automatically choose the cheapest option.

 To sell to all these different buyer types we need to be able to adapt our selling behaviour and make the buying process easy for each type of buyer we come across.

-To begin this process we need to look at 2 aspects of buyer behaviour; assertiveness and responsiveness.
+To begin this process, we need to look at 2 aspects of buyer type behaviour; assertiveness and responsiveness.